The Leo Baeck Institute Year Book Essay Prize in German-Jewish Studies

-The Leo Baeck Institute for the study of the History and Culture of German-speaking Jewry is delighted to announce its 2015 Year Book Essay Prize.
+The Leo Baeck Institute for the study of the History and Culture of German-speaking Jewry is delighted to announce its 2017 Year Book Essay Prize.
 The Leo Baeck Institute Year Book is a fully refereed Oxford journal and covers cultural, social, and economic history.
 Appearing annually since 1956, it has become the field's central and most comprehensive publication.

 The Leo Baeck Essay Prize was established to:

 - Stimulate new research on the history and culture of German-speaking Jewry